 How to Make Guacamole

 - Scoop out the flesh of 2 of the avocados and place into a large mixing bowl.
 Add in fresh lime juice and salt with a fork or potato masher until creamy and smooth.

-- Cut the remaining two avocados into chunks.
+- Cut the remaining avocado into chunks.
 The best way to do this is to use a knife to score the the flesh of the avocado into chunks while still attached to the skin of the avocado.
 Then use a spoon to scoop out chunks of avocado into mixing bowl.